Digital-Preservation-Finland/dpres-siptools/README.rst

     python siptools/scripts/import_object.py --workspace ./workspace 'tests/data/structured'

-Parameter´--streams is required if the file is an A/V container.

 If your dataset contains image data, create also MIX metadata for each of the image files::

     python siptools/scripts/create_mix.py path/to/images/image.tif --workspace ./workspace

 ADDML metadata for a CSV file can be created by running::

-    python siptools/scripts/create_addml.py path/to/csv_file.csv --no-header --charset 'UTF8' --sep 'CR+LF' --quot '"' --delim ';' --workspace ./workspace
+    python siptools/scripts/create_addml.py path/to/csv_file.csv --charset 'UTF8' --sep 'CR+LF' --quot '"' --delim ';' --workspace ./workspace

-Flags --header and --no-header define whether or not the CSV file has headers.
-If neither is given, CSV file is assumed not to have headers. --sep flag defines the character used to separate records and --delim the character used to separate fields. --quot defines the quotation character used.
+A flag --header should be given if CSV file has headers. --sep flag defines the character used to separate records and --delim the character used to separate fields. --quot defines the quotation character used.